Postgraduate Certificate in Engineering

 The Postgraduate Certificate in Engineering caters for professional engineers seeking advanced technical training or students looking for a one-year advanced qualification.

-The certificate can be awarded unendorsed or endorsed in one of six disciplines: Civil Engineering, Construction Management, Earthquake Engineering, Fire Engineering, Mechanical Engineering, or Transportation Engineering.
+The Certificate can be awarded unendorsed, or endorsed in one of the following disciplines:

 Subject to meeting degree requirements, graduates can also transfer to a Master of Engineering.

-Candidates must normally have a Bachelor of Engineering with Honours or Bachelor of Science with Honours degree in relevant subjects, or in exceptional cases have qualified for the award of another appropriate degree/qualification.
+Students must normally have a Bachelor of Engineering with Honours or Bachelor of Science with Honours degree in relevant subjects, or in exceptional cases have qualified for the award of another appropriate qualification.

 How to apply

 Contact Te Rāngai Pūkaha | College of Engineering for the application form to enrol.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The PGCertEng is made up of a combination of 400 and 600-level courses, with specific combinations to meet the requirements of the endorsements.

 The Certificate can be completed in 6 months full-time.
 It can also be studied for up to 4 years part-time.

 The Certificate may be unendorsed, or endorsement in one of the subject options below.

 See the Regulations for the Postgraduate Certificate in Engineering for more details on course requirements.